willfindlay/adaptivesec-F2020/journal/08-oct-8th.md

 at a sequence of system calls and hoping for the best will yield either meaningful or useful results, particularly as training would need to occur offline.

+I liked the suggestion of using static and dynamic analysis to complement each other.
+I hadn't considered the possibility of bootstrapping profiles with static analysis and then tuning them at runtime.

 ## Project Updates

 Haven't had much time to work on the project since last class.
 A lot of the